-In comparison to amalgamation, merger involves more legal formalities and paperwork.
+In comparison to amalgamation, a merger involves more legal formalities and paperwork.

 Transfer of Assets and Liabilities

-In a merger, the existing company not only keeps its asset and liabilities, but also takes up the assets and liabilities of the other company.
-Under Amalgamation, the assets and liabilities of the amalgamating companies get transfer to the newly created entity.
+In a merger, the existing company not only keeps its asset and liabilities but also takes up the assets and liabilities of the other company.
+Under Amalgamation, the assets and liabilities of the amalgamating companies get transferred to the newly created entity.

-In a merger, the assets and liabilities of the merged company is consolidated.
-Under amalgamation, the assets and liabilities get transfer to the balance sheet of the new company.
+In a merger, the assets and liabilities of the merged company are consolidated.
+Under amalgamation, the assets and liabilities get transferred to the balance sheet of the new company.

-For corporate restructuring, both amalgamations and mergers are a useful tool.
+For corporate restructuring, both amalgamations and mergers are useful tools.
 In fact, it won’t be wrong to say that amalgamation is a form of merger.
-Or, all amalgamations could be merger, but it does not necessarily mean that all mergers are amalgamations.
-The company can go for either of the two depending on the nature of their business, company structure, objective and macro business environment.1–4
+Or, all amalgamations could be mergers, but it does not necessarily mean that all mergers are amalgamations.
+The company can go for either of the two depending on the nature of their business, company structure, objective, and macro business environment.

 Quiz on Amalgamation